pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 ### DB Install

-If it is needed to restart the project from base installation, you can use the init database .sql file to restart at that point in time.
+If it is needed to restart the project from base installation step, you can use the init database .sql file to restart at that point in time.
 Though is not common to use, helps to check and test installation health.
 ```bash
 $ make database-install